cloudfour/guides/css/README.md

 ### Base Styles

 The `base/` directory should contain foundational styles and other global dependencies, such as variables.
 There should be few (if any) class definitions within this directory.
+If using a preprocessor, this would also be an appropriate place to put files containing mixins or functions.
 Some examples of what you might place here include:

-- `reset.css` or `normalize.css` (not necessarily [CSS Reset] or [normalize.css])
 - `variables.css`
-- `mixins.css`
+- `normalize.css` (not necessarily [normalize.css])
 - `scaffolding.css`
+- `typography.css`
 - `forms.css`
-- `typography.css`

 Each file should only be responsible for providing base styles for a designated group of related elements.